How Boosting the Performance of Your Contact Center Benefits Your Bottom Line

-Practice tactical automation.
-Automated customer support can be valuable for simplifying customer service, managing high call volumes (or managing lower volumes with less staff) and prioritizing caller importance.
-This can allow you to extend your hours and geographic coverage and reduce the time your CS reps spend on lower-priority tasks.
+Automated customer support is valuable for simplifying customer service.
+Similarly, managing high call volumes and prioritizing caller importance.
+This allows you you to extend your hours and geographic coverage.
 Other important contact center upgrades include:

-- Integrating e-services like chat, email, and SMS into your voice platform.
+- e-services like chat, email, and SMS into your voice platform.

 - Adding proactive outbound notifications your inbound contact center.

 - Monitoring your call center quality.
-The Genesys Interaction Recorder (GIR) is an excellent tool to facilitate this.
+The Genesys Interaction Recorder (GIR) is an excellent tool to montior this.

-Tune your IVR.
-Your IVR system is an incredibly complex investment and, like any tool or machine, it requires maintenance to ensure it operates properly.
-Tuning can be an alternative to a more expensive system replacement and small changes can have a big impact on system performance.
+In conclusion, Your IVR system is a complex investment.
+Like any tool, it requires maintenance to ensure it operates properly.
+Tuning is a great alternative to a more expensive system replacement and small changes will have a big impact on system performance.

 To learn more, Genesys users can download our Genesys Success Kit that includes four valuable information resources.